Demand generation is a powerful strategy that can expand your market, improve your close rate, and generate more high-quality sales.

 So work internally to craft a POV and thread this through all of your content.

 For example, at Leadfeeder we work with our sales team when creating sales-related content.
 We ask what strategies they use, and what works for us and share that expert-level advice with other sales teams.

 Gating content is so 2019.

-While not totally dead, gating tons of content just to generate high-quality leads is no longer the most effective strategy.
+While not totally dead, gating tons of content just to generate a high volume of leads is no longer the most effective strategy.
 Instead, create in-depth, useful ungated content targeting organic keywords.